How uHIT Works

 - 2022 Season – While NOT Using uHIT Custom or uHIT Plus at AAA-Ball: Triple-Slash Line: .247/.348/.325; OPS: .673

 As the on-field stats show, 2021 was a rough return for Evan to the field.
-He was inn the neighborhood of his 2019 AA-Ball numbers, but far off from where he left off in 2019 at AAA-Ball.
-Fortunately, in 2022, he turned things around, returning to an OPS that’s more like the middle of where he left off in the 2019 season (between AA-Ball and AAA-Ball stats).
+He was in the neighborhood of his 2019 AA-Ball numbers.
+But he was far from where he left off in 2019 at AAA-Ball.
+Fortunately, in 2022, he turned things around.
+Specifically, he returned to an OPS that’s more like the middle of where he left off in the 2019 season (between AA-Ball and AAA-Ball stats).

-uHIT was certainly NOT a factor in what Evan did between 2021 and 2022, but we can see from his on-field data that in 2021, his K/BB rate was almost 3 (yikes!), but in 2022 he got that way down to about 1.
+uHIT was certainly NOT a factor in what Evan did between 2021 and 2022.
+But we can see from his on-field data that in 2021, his K/BB rate was almost 3 (yikes!).
+And in 2022, he got that way down to about 1.
 Still though, in 2021 and 2022, he grounded into double-digits numbers of double-plays (11 and 10), which is more than he ever did while playing any level of pro ball.
-This along with some other hints from his on-field tell us a return to uHIT Custom would make a huge impact and we hope to return to helping his journey to The Show soon.
+This along with some other hints from his on-field tell us a return to uHIT Custom would make a huge impact.
+So we hope to return to helping his journey to The Show soon.

 As before, we will review the before / after effects of uHIT first.
-This info is a summary of what’s included in our original case study on these players here.
-All on-field data for Andy is taken from here.
-We then look at what Andy has done since then.
+Firstly, we provide a summary of what’s included in our original case study on these players here.
+Secondly, we took all on-field data for Andy from here.
+Finally, we look at what Andy has done since then.

 -